Coded-Commerce-LLC/Benchmark-Email-WordPress/readme.txt

 == Screenshots ==

-1. This is the default shortcode on Twenty Thirteen theme.
+1. This is the default widget on Twenty Sixteen theme.
-2. This is the default widget on Twenty Thirteen theme.
+2. This is the default shortcode on Twenty Sixteen theme.
 3. This is the signup form widget control panel.
 4. This is the page/post metabox control panel.
 5. This is a sample email generated from a post.